Federal government of Ethiopia

-The government of Ethiopia (የኢትዮጵያ መንግሥት) is the federal government of Ethiopia.
-It is structured in a framework of a federal parliamentary republic, whereby the prime minister is the head of government.
-Executive power is exercised by the government.
+The federal government of Ethiopia (የኢትዮጵያ መንግሥት) is structured in a framework of a federal parliamentary republic, whereby the prime minister is the head of government.
+Executive power is exercised by the federal government.
 The prime minister is chosen by the lower chamber of the Federal Parliamentary Assembly.
-Federal legislative power is vested in both the government and the two chambers of parliament.
+Federal legislative power is vested in both the federal government and the two chambers of parliament.
 The judiciary is more or less independent of the executive and the legislature.
 They are governed under the 1995 Constitution of Ethiopia.
 There is a bicameral parliament made of the 108-seat House of Federation and the 547-seat House of Peoples' Representatives.
 The House of Federation has members chosen by the regional councils to serve five-year terms.
 The House of Peoples' Representatives is elected by direct election, who in turn elect the president for a six-year term.

 History

 Ethiopia has always oscillated between centralisation of power, this was accelerated under the 19th century emperors Tewodros II (1855–68) and Yohannes IV (1872–89).
 This was replicated in modern times under the Derg regime, after the fall of the Derg, the federalism introduced in 1991 by the Tigray People’s Liberation Front (TPLF).

 Historically, the Ethiopian Empire, known as "Abyssinia" and "Ze-Etiyopia" called prior to the mid-19th century, consisted mainly of the Amhara and Tigrayans.
 These are northern people who share a similar language, culture and customs, who now make up c.
 24% and 6% respectively of modern Ethiopia.
-Tewodros II reunified Northern Ethiopia from 1855, while his successor Yohannes IV embarked on a series of brutal military campaigns between 1880–1889 to conquer and annex the southern and eastern regions, namely western Oromo, Sidama, Gurage, Wolayta and other groups, leading largely to the current national borders.
+Tewodros II reunified Northern Ethiopia from 1855, while his successor Yohannes IV embarked on a series of military campaigns between 1880–1889 to conquer and annex the southern and eastern regions, namely western Oromo, Sidama, Gurage, Wolayta and other groups, leading largely to the current national borders.

 The inhabitants of these Southern states had different languages and customs; mostly Muslim and Pagan, but particularly the most populous group, the Oromos, 34% currently, occupied valuable agricultural and developable lands which now contain the capital Addis Ababa, the heart of urban Ethiopia and its industrial hub on traditional Oromo lands.

-The conquest involved mass killings, which would now be termed genocide, enslavement, land confiscation and forcible conversion to Ethiopian Orthodox Christianity, motivated by a cultural contempt for what were considered inferior peoples.
-These historical memories persist in part, aggravated even today by ‘land grabs’ in the southern Oromo heartland by the ruling non-Oromo hegemony and by similar competition for land and resources between the Amhara and Ethiopian Somalis in the North.
+The southern peoples incorporated into the expanding Ethiopian state during the late nineteenth century had diverse languages, customs and religious practices, including Islam and indigenous religions.
+The Oromo, who now comprise approximately 34% of Ethiopia's population, inhabited fertile agricultural lands, including areas that would later form the site of the capital Addis Ababa.

+The process of conquest was accompanied by widespread violence.
+Contemporary accounts and historical records document mass killings of combatants and civilians, the enslavement of captives, large-scale land confiscation, and in some areas forced conversion of Muslim communities to Ethiopian Orthodox Christianity, most systematically under Emperor Yohannes IV (1872-1889).
+Some scholars, including Mekuria Bulcha, have argued that certain episodes of this violence meet the criteria for genocidal killing, citing motives of religious nationalism, military control, and economic appropriation of land and livestock.
+The applicability of the term genocide to nineteenth-century Ethiopian expansion is debated among historians.